RoninForge / BudgetClaw

 How does BudgetClaw track Claude Code spending? +

 BudgetClaw reads the JSONL session log files that Claude Code already writes to ~/.claude/projects/ on your machine.
-It parses token counts and maps them to Anthropic's published pricing to calculate cost per project and git branch.
+It parses token counts and prices each event point-in-time, at the Anthropic rate that was in effect when the event ran, using the open ai-price-index dataset embedded at build time.
+Cost per project and git branch stays accurate even after a price change.
 It never touches API traffic, never sees your prompts, and never requires API keys.

 What happens when I hit a budget limit? +